Discover the Four Perigords

 Périgord Pourpre, Purple Vineyards

-Périgord Pourpre is home to a huge grape region and in the autumn the leaves of the harvest turn purple.
+Périgord Pourpre is home to a huge grape region, and in the autumn, the leaves of the harvest turn purple.
 The capital is Bergerac.
-And is the most common arrival point for visitors to the area, since the opening of Bergerac airport.
-The region follows the lower stretch of the Dordogne River and many well known wines are produced in the Bergerac region.
-The landscape is home to beautiful rolling hills, sunflowers fields, and ancient farms set in attractive countryside, alongside the many vineyards in the region is famous for.
+It is the most common arrival point for visitors to the area since the opening of Bergerac airport.
+The region lies along the lower stretch of the Dordogne River, and many well-known wines are produced there.
+The landscape is home to beautiful rolling hills, sunflower fields, and ancient farms set in attractive countryside, alongside the many vineyards for which the region is famous.

 The four Périgords form the Dordogne, one of the largest and most picturesque areas in France, as well as being one of the most prolific in terms of its number of listed historic buildings.
 With so much to see and do in the area, this should definitely be on everyone’s list of must-see destinations.